brandonchaffee/demopera/docs/appendix.rst

 Contract            ``GenericStorage.sol``

 Description         | Struct containing all pertinent information for a formed organization.
 This includes the
-                    | detail hash of the organization, the total amount contribtued to the organization, a
+                    | detail hash of the organization, the total amount contributed to the organization, a
                     | mapping of admin addresses, a mapping of individual stakes to the organization, a
                     | mapping of contributors to the organization, and an array of all projects created by
                     | the organization.